What are the five principal wind turbine parts?

 Principal wind turbine parts - Crosby Aires

 A wind turbine is a sophisticated piece of engineering.
-Because of its size, its different parts are assembled on arrival at the wind farm.
+Due to of its size, its different parts are assembled on arrival at the wind farm.
 Each component has specific characteristics and requires specific tools to be transported or installed.

-We will analyze the characteristics of each part of the wind turbine and what wind turbine equipment is necessary for their transportation, installation, and maintenance.
+We will analyze the characteristics of each part of the wind turbine and what wind turbine equipment is required for its transportation, installation, and maintenance.

-What are the main parts of a wind turbine?
+What are the main parts of a wind turbine and what are their functions?

-A wind turbine consists of five major parts and many minor parts.
+A wind turbine consists of five main parts and many smaller parts.
 The main components are the foundation, the tower, the rotor and hub (including three blades), the nacelle, and the generator.

-The installation of all these elements requires specific wind turbine equipment to fulfill the needs of each one.
+The installation of all these elements requires specific wind turbine equipment to meet the needs of each one.

 1. Wind turbine foundation

-In offshore turbines, the foundation is underwater and not visible.
-For offshore turbines far from the sea, the base floats but has enough mass to support and sustain the weight of the turbine and any forces exerted on it.
+For offshore turbines, the foundation is underwater and invisible.
+For offshore turbines far from the sea, the base floats but has enough mass to support and sustain the weight of the turbine and all the forces applied to it.

 You may be interested in: Difference between onshore and offshore wind farms